snesrev/sm/BUILDING.md

  * The `libsdl2-dev` library, which is automatically installed with NuGet.
  * [Visual Studio Community 2022](https://visualstudio.microsoft.com)

-Downlaod VS Installer.
+Download VS installer.
 On installer prompt, make sure you're on "Workloads" and check `Desktop Development with C++` this will install the necessary deps for compilation.

 1. Open `sm.sln` solution.
 2. Change the build target from `Debug` to `Release`